 WSU students, staff and faculty can sign up for WSU Alert notifications through myWSU.

 Can parents sign up to receive emergency messages?

 Our first concern in an emergency is to get the word out as quickly as possible to students, faculty and staff on campus.
 When more people are added to the notification list, it takes longer for everyone to receive the message, risking the safety of those on campus who may be in danger.
-Students may put their parent’s phone number as an alternate contact when they sign up to receive alerts, but WSU encourages parents to watch the university homepage or alert.wsu.edu for information during an emergency.
+Students may put their parent’s phone number as an alternate contact when they sign up to receive alerts, but WSU encourages parents to watch the university homepage, alert.wsu.edu or follow @WSUAlertPullman on twitter for information during an emergency.